 Next up was the Backlot Burger.
 This seems to be the Backlot Express signature item.
 While the pulled pork was fresh and the sauce was good, this is still your standard Disney counter service burger that you can find at most quick service locations around the resort.
 The cheese was mostly un-melted and stuck to the top of the bun.
 Overall this burger is not very adventurous, but it’s a safe bet if you’re looking for a decent tasting burger.

 We got the toppings on the side (not by request).

 Cuban Sandwich ($11.99)

 Next up is the Cuban Sandwich.
 While presentation was a little off with this one, it still came out as a highlight for taste.
 Neither of us are big pickle or mustard fans, but we both agreed that the sandwich was delicious and the flavors balanced out very nicely.
 The pulled pork was a little clumped and undistributed, but beyond that this is sure to please a Cuban sandwich fan.

 Presentation lacks, but taste makes up for it.

 Key Lime Pie Verrine ($4.99)

-Moving to the new deserts, both options are very good.
-The Key Lime Pie Verrine was a mouse-like desert that was topped with a white chocolate ring, whipped cream on top, and layered with the cream and cake crumbles.
+Moving to the new desserts, both options are very good.
+The Key Lime Pie Verrine was a mouse-like dessert that was topped with a white chocolate ring, whipped cream on top, and layered with the cream and cake crumbles.
 It tasted very much like a deconstructed key lime pie and was a nice light choice for a dessert.

 Peanut Butter and Chocolate Brownie ($4.49)